-Parent/Carers and students are fully involved in this process and external advice is taken if appropriate.
+Parent/Carers and students are fully involved in this process.
 Parent/Carers can often be a key part of the identification and assessment process through noticing changes at home; struggles with homework and exams, managing friendships, difficulties with organization or maintaining concentration.
 One In A Million seeks to work in partnership with all Parent/Carers to support any young people who experience any of these difficulties.

-At One In A Million Free School, the SENCO/Director of Inclusion and Welfare is Mr Paddy Gallagher, who assumes responsibility for coordinating support for all students with SEND.
+At One In A Million Free School, the SENCO/Deputy Vice Principal is Mr Paddy Gallagher, who assumes responsibility for coordinating support for all students with SEND.
 Mr Gallagher is responsible for not only developing and updating the school’s SEND Policy, but also ensuring that its values and principles are practiced within the school.

 If you should require any further information regarding the SEND policies or practices, which operate at One In A Million Free School, please contact the school and ask to speak with Mr Gallagher.